Safety, security, nurturing: what children need to grow and thrive

 Getting support to avoid harmful behaviour towards children

 If you feel like you might hurt your child and you’ve recognised these feelings, you can get help to avoid this risk.
 There are people and services who can work with you and help you navigate the challenges that come with raising children.

 By seeking help, you’re doing the best thing possible for your child, your family and yourself.

-Here are some people who can help you:
+Here are some people or services who can help you:

-- family support services in your area – contact your local council for information
+- family support services or parenting programs in your area

 - alcohol and other drug services

 Remember that there are services for fathers, LGBTQ+ families, parents living with a disability, and culturally and linguistically diverse families.